 Green Pepper: You can really use whatever pepper you prefer.
-I chose green because it's commonly used in Greek cuisine, which is what inspired this dish 🙂
+I chose green because it's commonly used in Greek cuisine, which is what inspired this dish!

-Tomatoes: Slice one pint of grape tomatoes.
+Tomatoes: Slice one pint of cherry tomatoes.

 Chickpeas: One 15oz can of drained chickpeas is perfect to add protein, fiber and texture!

-Oil: 1/2 cup avocado or olive oil
+Oil: ¼ cup olive oil

 Steps and Instructions

 Start by cooking your farro, which takes the longest.
 As the farro cooks, chop up the veggies and place them into a large mixing bowl.